-If your horse has access to good quality hay and fresh water, the heat generated by its digestive system, and the natural protection of a thick winter hair coat will probably keep it comfortable in weather that would send you running for a warm jacket, but there are several acceptions, and they should not be ignored
+If your horse has access to good quality hay and fresh water, the heat generated by its digestive system and the natural protection of their thick winter hair coat will probably keep them comfortable in weather that would send you running for a warm jacket.
+There are some exceptions to this rule, and they should not be ignored:

-- There is no shelter available during turnout periods and the temperatures or windchills drop below 5 degrees F.
+- There is no shelter available during turnout periods and the temperatures or windchills drop below 5 degrees F

-- There is a chance the horse will become wet (not usually a problem with snow, but much more of a problem with rain, ice, and/or freezing rain).
+- There is a chance the horse will become wet (not usually a problem with snow, but much more of a problem with rain, ice, and/or freezing rain)

-- The horse has had its winter coat clipped for showing.
+- The horse has had its winter coat clipped for showing

-- The horse is very young or very old.
+- The horse is very young or very old

-- The horse has not been acclimated to the cold (e.g. recently relocated from a southern climate).
+- The horse has not been acclimated to the cold (e.g., recently relocated from a southern climate)

-- The horse has a body condition score of 3 or less, or is ill.
+- The horse has a body condition score of 3 or less, or is ill

-- When it does not have room to move about, to encourage healthy circulation.
+- When it does not have room to move about, to encourage healthy circulation

 Just as important as when to blanket, is the fit of a blanket.
 Poorly fitting winter blankets can severely chafe or cut a horse's skin.
 If winter blankets aren't made of breathable fabrics, the horse can sweat underneath and become uncomfortably wet.
 Likewise, horses left blanketed when the weather turns mild will be uncomfortable.
 Coolers, sheets and stable blankets aren't suitable for outdoor turn-out.
 They often lack the straps and fasteners that prevent outdoor blankets from shifting.

 - Horses can develop rub marks or sores where the straps securing the blanket fit improperly.
 If the horse is continuously blanketed the blanket should be removed regularly to inspected for damage and reposition due to twisting.